Opnwall/opnsense-repo/README.md

 *[简体中文](#简体中文)*

 ------------------------------------------------------------------------
-This is a community-maintained package repository for **OPNsense amd64**.
+This is a community software repository for **OPNsense amd64**; all plugins provided here were written by the author.

 It provides networking plugins that extend OPNsense with proxy integrations, DNS enhancements, Dynamic DNS, localization, diagnostics